Underworld: Blood Wars

-Underworld: Blood Wars is a 2016 action horror film directed by Anna Foerster (in her feature film directorial debut).
-It is the fifth installment in the Underworld franchise and the sequel to Underworld: Awakening (2012), with Kate Beckinsale reprising her role as Selene.
-The main cast also includes Theo James, Lara Pulver, Tobias Menzies, Bradley James, Peter Andersson, James Faulkner, Clementine Nicholson, Daisy Head, Oliver Stark, and Charles Dance.
+Underworld: Blood Wars is a 2016 action horror film directed by Anna Foerster from a screenplay by Cory Goodman, based on a story by Kyle Ward and Goodman.
+It is the sequel to Underworld: Awakening (2012) and the fifth installment in the Underworld film series.
+The film stars Kate Beckinsale, Theo James, Lara Pulver, James Faulkner, and Charles Dance.

-Principal photography began on October 19, 2015, in Prague, Czech Republic.
-The film was released on November 24, 2016, in various countries and was subsequently released in the United States on January 6, 2017, by Screen Gems.
-It received generally negative reviews and has grossed over $81 million worldwide, against its production budget of $35 million.
+Principal photography began in October 2015 in Prague, Czech Republic.

+Underworld: Blood Wars was released in select countries on November 24, 2016, and was released in the United States on January 6, 2017.
+The film was panned by critics and grossed $81.1 million worldwide against a production budget of $35 million, making it the lowest-grossing film in the franchise.

 Plot

 The remaining vampire covens are on the verge of annihilation by the Lycans.
 Both species are searching for Selene: the vampires seek justice for the death of Viktor, while the Lycans, led by Marius, intend to use her to locate Eve, whose blood holds the key to building an army of vampire-werewolf hybrids.

 Semira, a council member of the Eastern Coven, asks Thomas to plead Selene's case before the council.
 The plea is successful and the council reluctantly agrees to a pardon in exchange for Selene's help.
 Selene arrives with David and starts training the coven's neophyte Death Dealers for the upcoming war.
 Semira and Varga, her ally and lover, later poison Selene, slaughter the trainees and frame her for the atrocity.
 With Selene in her custody, Semira begins draining her blood, intending to drink it to steal her power.
 Thomas and David attempt a rescue and manage to save Selene.
 Unfortunately, Thomas dies in the process.

 David and Selene take refuge at the Nordic Coven, pursued by Alexia, an Eastern Coven vampire dispatched by Semira.
-At Var Dohr, the Nordic Coven stronghold, Elder Vidar reveals that David is the son of Grand Elder Amelia, and thus the legitimate heir to the Eastern Coven.
+At Var Dohr, the Nordic Coven stronghold, Elder Vidar reveals that David is the son of Grand Elder Amelia.
+She and Thomas were in love but were forced to hide their relationship and David's true origins due to Victor's extreme jealousy and possessiveness over Amelia.
+This makes David the legitimate heir to the Eastern Coven.

 Meanwhile, Alexia tells Marius, her secret lover, that Selene is going to the Nordic Coven.
 Marius and his Lycans attack Var Dohr to get her.
 Selene and David fight alongside the Nordic vampires, who are led by Vidar's daughter Lena.
 During the fight, Alexia stabs Selene.
-Marius demands to know Eve’s location, but finds out Selene does not know, so he sounds the retreat.
+Marius demands to know Eve's location, but finds out Selene does not know, so he sounds the retreat.
 Selene deliberately drowns under the broken ice of the lake, telling herself that 'my time is done'.